- History from across the centuries, Royalty from the 21st -

 ‘I look forward now to watching as the young players of today pursue ever higher standards of excellence, and I shall continue to cheer them on as they do.’

-HRH is passionate for future generations to learn and remember the sacrifice made by so many during the conflicts of World War I and World War II.
+The Duke is passionate for future generations to learn and remember the sacrifice made by so many during the conflicts of the First and Second World Wars.
 He has been President of the Commonwealth War Graves Commission since 1970.